sdsc-hpc-training-org/notebooks-101/Docs/source/index.rst

 .. note:: It is against SDSC policy to run applications, including notebooks, on the login node.
 Notebook should be run on compute nodes only.

 Once the notebook is running, you can access a the notebook directly from a browser running on your local system (laptop, workstation, etc.).

-Note that unless you are using `SSH Tunneling`, the connection is insecure, and will result in a notebook served over a non-encrypted communication channel between your localhost and the remote service, which has the potential to be hacked by malicious parties.
+.. note:: Unless you are using `SSH Tunneling` or the `Reverse Proxy` methods, the connection is insecure and has the potential to be hacked by malicious parties.

 On Comet, we only support the following connection scenarios: